siliconmeadow/kraken/README.txt

 TODO
 ====
+1. Set up tests.
-1. Display brief instructions on /admin/config/media/image-toolkit to explain where/how to set up an account on kraken.io
+2. Display brief instructions on /admin/config/media/image-toolkit to explain where/how to set up an account on kraken.io
-2. Provide checkboxes for collecting kraken data in watchdog and the kraken table.
+3. Provide checkboxes for collecting kraken data in watchdog and the kraken table.
-3. Download/install kraken-php library using drush
 4. Log kraken operations against the managed files
+5. Provide info on the status and version of the kraken-php library on the status page.